The Complete Guide to Customer Journey Mapping

 Understanding your audiences' behaviour over time is crucial for meeting their needs.
 Customer journey mapping enables you to highlight all the areas where they interact with your brand and where, most importantly, there is room to improve and enhance those interactions.
 Visualising the whole journey enables you to ensure that you're maximising the opportunities to get customers on board and actively encouraging a strong lifetime value from them over time.

-Luke Hay, User Research Director
+Cath Foster, User Research Director

 What is customer journey mapping?